ayo-adeboyejo/cicd-jenkins-sonarqube-nexus-k8s-boardgame/README.md

 After deploying the Kubernetes cluster, all three Calico node pods entered `CrashLoopBackOff` across all nodes simultaneously.
 The `mount-bpffs` init container was failing — Calico v3.27.2 has a known bug where the BPF filesystem mount fails on ARM64 nodes.
 This is not a configuration error and cannot be fixed by adjusting YAML.
 The only resolution was to delete the broken Calico installation and reinstall with v3.27.0, which does not have this bug.
 Without a working CNI, no pods can start anywhere in the cluster because Kubernetes cannot assign IP addresses to them.

-### SonarQube coverage discrepancy — 91% JaCoCo vs 37.9% SonarQube

-JaCoCo reported 91% line coverage while SonarQube showed 37.9%.
-Three root causes combined to produce this discrepancy.
-First, `sonar.jacoco.reportPath` — the property used to configure the coverage report path — was deprecated and removed in SonarQube 9+.
-The correct property is `sonar.coverage.jacoco.xmlReportPaths` pointing to the XML report rather than the binary `.exec` file.
-Second, SonarQube was analysing HTML, JavaScript, CSS and SQL files as source.
-Since no coverage tool instruments these languages, they all showed 0% coverage and were averaged into the overall metric alongside Java.
-Third, `sonar.exclusions` and `sonar.coverage.exclusions` are entirely different properties — the former excludes files from analysis entirely, the latter only from the coverage calculation.
-The fix was setting `sonar.sources=src/main/java,src/main/resources` to analyse all files for quality while setting `sonar.coverage.exclusions=src/main/resources/**` to restrict coverage measurement to Java only.

 ### Grafana variable parsing — `$variable` vs `${variable}`